bitrise-io/devcenter/_articles/en/api/adding-and-managing-apps.md

 ---
 Set up new apps on Bitrise with the API: add the app, generate SSH keys, and set up the app's initial configuration.

-In addition, you can list all apps belonging, for example, to a single user or to a specific organization.
+In addition, you can list all apps belonging, for example, to a single user or to a specific Organization.

 ## Adding a new app